Wall Street has come to Oregon's forests.

 Motivation: in late 2016 we began researching corporate forest ownership across Western Oregon to understand three things:

-- The connection of forestland ownership to Wall Street investors
+- The connection of forestland ownership to Wall Street investors and a forestry driven by finance.

 Our Work To Date

-- Revisited our prior Forest That Work analysis to assess lost timber production due to early cutting by financial forest management
+- Revisited our prior Forest That Work analysis to assess lost timber production due to early cutting by financial forest management.

-- Surveyed new science findings related to plantation forestry and its impact on rivers, streams and watersheds
+- Surveyed new science findings related to plantation forestry and its impact on rivers, streams and watersheds.

 Our Main Research Findings